 I’m often asked why I like small ship cruising.
-Smaller luxury ships certainly lack some of the features of their larger counterparts – no rock climbing walls or Broadway musicals.
-But they also have several benefits due their small size.
+Smaller luxury ships certainly lack some of the features of their larger counterparts.
+They have no rock climbing walls or Broadway musicals.
+But they also have several unique benefits due their small size.

 1. Convivial passenger mix

-Fewer entertainment options means that socializing is the main entertainment option.
-Smaller vessels attract many passengers, for whom travel is the main draw, not the features of the ship.
+Fewer entertainment options means that socializing is the main entertainment.
+Smaller vessels attract the type of passengers for whom travel is the main draw, not the features of the ship.
 With smaller ship cruising, you run into the same passengers day after day.
 This helps build relationships over the course of a cruise through common experience.

 I have many friendships that have started on the ship because of a hallway conversation or over drinks in the bar.
-Passengers tend to develop patterns, so the early morning coffee bar regulars begin a pattern of conversation.
-Jigsaw puzzle or bridge or trivia aficionados form friendly relationships.
+Due to the establishment of a routine, passengers begin a pattern of conversation.
+Jigsaw puzzle fiends, bridge players, or trivia aficionados form friendly relationships.

 2. Personalized service

-Smaller ships often carry a higher staff-to-passenger ratio.
-And with fewer places onboard for the staff to be spread out, the odds of being served by the same waiter or bartender regularly are high.
+Small ship cruising often means a higher staff-to-passenger ratio.
+With fewer places onboard for the staff to be spread out, the odds of being served by the same waiter or bartender regularly are high.
 Crew members get the chance to learn the preferences of their passengers.

-On my last Seabourn Odyssey cruise, this meant that my preferred wine was remembered, my favorite ice cream flavor was noted, and the pillows were always put back on the bed the way I liked them.
+On my last Seabourn Odyssey cruise, this meant a number of things.
+My preferred wine was remembered and a favorite ice cream flavor was noticed.
+The pillows were always put back on the bed the way I liked them.

 4. Access to more ports